axiros/docutools/docs/features/md-replace/index.md

 #### Controlling Replacements Within Fenced Blocks

 - fenced blocks are omitted EXCEPT:
 - if the replacement key is specified like this `key:all:` - then even `:key:` in fenced blocks is replaced

+#### Always Present Keys

+- `:head:`
+- `:foot:`

+These keys (with the colons) will always be found, on any page - you can insert e.g. page level styles.

+????
+"Example"

+    Say we wanted *every* page to have the full width style.
+Instead of inserting everywhere the `:cssfullwidth:` builtin (see below), we add this into our custom `mdreplace.py`:

+    ``` python
+    from lcdoc.mkdocs.replace import BuiltInReplacements as BI

+    table = {
+        ':head:'  :  BI.cssfullwidth,
+        'foo'     :  ...
+    ```

 ### Config